mahmoudimus/ac/README.md

 To run an integration test against a particular product in IDEA.
 (Note only applies to tests that can run against more than one product)
     Edit configurations -> VM Options = -DtestedProduct=<product>

+There may be an issue running with Chrome on a MAC, (see ACDEV-1842) To run tests with Chrome on a MAC, use -Dwebdriver.browser=chrome:<path to your own Chrome binary> -Dwebdriver.chrome.driver=<path to your own chromedriver>

 ### Wired Tests